pabsan-0/mlp/README.md

 To enter a subshell with all the packed tooling, simply run  `./mlp`.
 You may add the repo root to `$PATH` or symlink `mlp` into a `$PATH` dir for system-wide access.

 To include any of the packed components in your current shell (no subshell), simply `source` them.
+In this case, you should have `$__MLP_PATH` set to the root of this repo.

 ## Contents